GuidesiOS mDocs Verifier SDKTutorial πŸŽ“

 Create a new project

-Please follow the detailed instructions to Create a new Xcode Project and add your organisation’s identifier.
+Please follow the detailed instructions to Create a new Xcode Project and add your organization’s identifier.

 Create a new project